The application process is outlined below.

-The application process will involve applying to the CDT via on online form, and also sending a copy of your CV and a covering letter to the CDT by a deadline (tbc).
+The first stage of the application process will involve applying to the CDT via on online form.
 This application is for the studentship itself, also known as the ‘offer of funding’.
-You will also be required to apply to the institution of the project lead supervisor for admission there, or an ‘offer of a place’; see below for further details.
+You will also be required to apply to the institution of the project lead supervisor for admission there, known as the ‘offer of a place’; note this varies by institution – see below for further details.

-After the closing deadline all applications and CVs will be forwarded to the lead Supervisor of the project(s) you have selected.
-They will interview you at a mutually convenient date in December (tbc) and submit their preferred candidate to FRESH CDT.
-Shortlisted candidates will be invited to a CDT panel interview in Cardiff in February 2019 (date tbc).
+After the closing deadline all applications will be forwarded to the lead Supervisor of the project(s) you have selected.
+They will interview you and following this interview will submit their preferred candidate for their project to FRESH CDT.
+These shortlisted candidates will be invited to a CDT panel interview in Cardiff on 26th February 2019.
+See ‘What happens next?’ for a more detailed explanation.

 - Your academic qualifications